 To date, the Company has not generated revenues from its operations.
-As of September 30, 2021, the Company had unrestricted cash, cash equivalents and marketable securities balances of \$18,427, which management believes are sufficient to fund its operations for more than 12 months from the date of issuance of these financial statements and sufficient to fund its operations necessary to continue development activities of its current proposed products.
+As of March 31, 2022, the Company had unrestricted cash, cash equivalent and marketable securities balance of approximately \$12,470 excluding encumbered cash, which management believes is sufficient to fund its operations for 12 months from the date of issuance of these financial statements and sufficient to fund its operations necessary to continue development activities of its current proposed products.

-Due to continuing research and development activities, the Company expects to continue to incur additional losses for the foreseeable future.
-While management of the Company believes that it has sufficient funds for more than 12 months, the Company may seek to raise additional funds through future issuances of either debt and/or equity securities and possibly additional grants from the Israeli Innovation Authority and other government institutions.
+Due to continuing research and development activities, the Company expects to incur additional losses for the foreseeable future.
+While management of the Company believes that it has sufficient funds for 12 months, the Company expects to raise additional funds through future issuances of either debt and/or equity securities and possibly grants from government institutions.
 The Company's ability to raise additional capital in the equity and debt markets is dependent on a number of factors, including, but not limited to, the market demand for the Company's stock, which itself is subject to a number of development and business risks and uncertainties, as well as the uncertainty that the Company would be able to raise such additional capital at a price or on terms that are favorable to the Company.
+These factors raise substantial doubt as to the Company's ability to continue as a going concern beyond 12 months.
+The Company's interim financial statements do not include any adjustments to reflect the possible future effects on recoverability and classification of assets or the amounts and classification of liabilities that may result from the outcome of this uncertainty.

 An epidemic of the coronavirus disease ("COVID-19") is ongoing throughout the world.
-As the outbreak is still evolving, much of its impact remains unknown.
-As of this filing, it is impossible to predict the effect and potential spread of the coronavirus disease globally.
-The coronavirus disease may cause significant delays and disruptions to our pre-clinical studies.
+As the outbreak is still evolving, although lockdowns in many places are being lifted, much of its impact continues to change.
+As of this filing, it is impossible to predict future effects and potential spread of the coronavirus disease globally.
+The coronavirus disease may cause significant delays and disruptions to our preclinical studies.

-Additionally, travel restrictions have been implemented with respect to certain countries in an effort to contain the coronavirus disease, and several countries have expanded screenings of travelers.
-As travel restrictions are increasingly implemented and extended to other countries, the Company and its contract research organizations may be unable to visit its clinical trial sites and monitor the data from its clinical trials on timely basis.
+Additionally, travel restrictions have been implemented with respect to certain countries in an effort to contain the coronavirus disease, and several countries have screenings of travelers.
+As travel restrictions may be implemented and adopted by countries around the world, the Company and its contract research organizations may be unable to visit its clinical trial sites and monitor the data from its clinical trials on timely basis.
 The Company's employees may also face travel restrictions, which would impact its business.
-Furthermore, some of the Company's manufacturers and suppliers are in Europe and may be impacted by port closures and other restrictions resulting from the coronavirus outbreak, which may disrupt the Company's supply chain or limit its ability to obtain sufficient materials for our products.
+Furthermore, some of the Company's manufacturers and suppliers are in Europe and may be impacted by port closures and other restrictions resulting from the coronavirus outbreak, which may disrupt the Company's supply chain or limit its ability to obtain sufficient materials for its products.

 The ultimate impact of the COVID-19 outbreaks or similar health epidemics are highly uncertain and subject to changes, and the Company cannot presently predict the scope and severity of any potential business shutdowns or disruptions.
-However, if the Company or any of the third parties with whom the Company's engages, including the suppliers, animal trial sites, contract research organizations, regulators, including the FDA health care providers and other third parties with whom the Company conducts business, were to experience shutdowns or other business disruptions, the Company's ability to conduct our business and operations could be materially and negatively impacted, which could prevent or delay the Company from obtaining approval for its devices.
+However, if the Company or any of the third parties with whom the Company engages, including the suppliers, animal trial sites, contract research organizations, regulators, including the FDA, health care providers and other third parties with whom the Company conducts business, were to experience shutdowns or other business disruptions, the Company's ability to conduct our business and operations could be materially and negatively impacted, which could prevent or delay the Company from obtaining approval for its devices.